signemik/SocailGraphsAnimateMovies/README.md

 <section class="color" id="network">
     <div class="container">
         <h1>Network analysis </h1>
-      Below is the graph visualised.
+      Below is the graph visualised, where an edge symbolize that there is a Wiki-link between the two movies Wikipedia pages.
       <img src="Images/GraphNodeProduction.PNG" height="600">
       <br>
       The size of the nodes are based on node degree.
 There is a clear Disney, Pixar, DreamWorks and Sullivan cluster in the network.
 It is clear that Disney, Pixar and DreamWorks movies are the ones with the largest degree such as movies The Lion King, Frozen, Toy Story 3, Toy Story and Shrek.
 Below is the degree distribution visualised.